stonezhong/stone-js-tools/topic-manager/README.md

     * A topic may be able to track changes (optional)
     * When a topic is registered with a topicManager, it will have a unique topicId
 * TopicManager
+    * You can register bunch of topic factories that can help to create topic based on topic id
     * call query to query multiple topics, the query will return if it is mature.
     * A query becomes mature if
         * A) The query is timed out